 - Reporting injuries and Illnesses to their supervisors prior to the end of the shift.

 The CSUN Public Safety Advisory Board is a campus wide safety committee that provides a forum for employees, management, and students to discuss public and workplace safety issues.
-The board meets quarterly and includes representatives from:
+The board includes representatives from: